Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ![ML_parameter_variance](assets/ML_parameter_variance.png)
 This allows to perform some feature selection.
 If the parameter is small and has high variance then likely it is not relevant to our estimate and can be removed.
 Statistical tests are used to determine what parameters can be discarded.

-NOTE: can be used also in case of multiple outputs, the inverse matrix only needs to be computed once and cam be reused for each component.
+NOTE: can be used also in case of multiple outputs, the inverse matrix only needs to be computed once and can be reused for each component.

 #### Gauss-Markov theorem
 The least square estimate of **`w`** has the smallest variance among all linear unbiased estimates.